Strangemortal/Damped-oscillator/README.md

 2. Adjust the input values for amplitude, frequency, and damping ratio.
 3. Observe the real-time changes in the damped oscillator graph.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, improvements, or issues, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Issues

-If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/your-username/damped-oscillator/issues).
+If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/Strangemortal/Damped-oscillator/issues).

 ## License